vikasreddy98/testrepo/README.md

 # testrepo

 #Editing the file

-It's a marckdown file in this repository
+It's a markdown file in this repository